marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

   - Quantitative and qualitative research approaches
   - Wrangling, analyzing, and visualizing data
   - Transforming data into shareable stories
-  - Understanding how people think
+  - Understanding how people/users think

 # Education to show in About widget
 education: